The vows are said, the guests are seated and the champagne is poured.

 It’s time for that most honored (and often feared) tradition—the wedding toast.

 And if you’re the one tapped to do the honors, it can feel a little daunting.
-From the competitive toasting in the recent film Bridesmaids to Michael Scott’s inappropriate “tribute” in The Office, pop culture is filled with examples of terrible toasting.
+From the competitive toasting in the film Bridesmaids to Michael Scott’s inappropriate “tribute” in The Office, pop culture is filled with examples of terrible toasting.

 But don’t panic.
 All you have to do is keep your toast heartfelt and sincere, says Angela Ensminger, coauthor of On a Personal Note: A Guide to Writing Notes With Style.